-Retirement Accounts (for example, deferred compensation and individual retirement accounts (IRAs)): Assets held in retirement accounts must be disclosed if the assets are reportable items, such as common stock (investments) or real estate (interests in real property).
-For help in determining whether your in real property).
+Retirement Accounts (for example, deferred compensation and individual retirement accounts (IRAs)): Assets held in retirement accounts must be disclosed if the assets are reportable items, such as common stock (investments) or real estate (interests common stock (investments) or real estate (interests in real property).
 For help in determining whether your investments and real property are reportable, see the instructions to Schedules A-1, A-2, and B.